tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 should be able to determine that each party signed the designated messages.
 * **Threshold Signature**: A _short_ signature generated from multiple signers where, given a message and the signature, a verifier is able to determine that a large enough share of the parties signed the message.
-The identifies of the parties that contributed to the signature are not revealed.
+The identities of the parties that contributed to the signature are not revealed.
 * **BLS Signature**: An elliptic-curve pairing based signature system that has some nice properties for short multi-signatures.
 May stand for